 The DOTD Aviation Division consists of three lines of business, each with its specific programmatic responsibilities to provide continuous improvement for DOTD and the Louisiana Aviation System.
-The lines of business are Operations & Compliance, Development and Safety.
-Each line is discussed further in this document and provide specificity to their respective programs and processes.
+The lines of business are Development, Safety, and Operations & Compliance.
+Each line is discussed further in this document and provides specificity to its respective programs and processes.
 Although each line of business has specific programs and processes, the lines work together for the betterment of the Aviation System.
 Additionally, there are processes that every line of business may utilize as determined by certain workflows.